rotki/rotki/docs/api.rst

    :statuscode 200: Watchers succesfully queried
    :statuscode 409: No user is currently logged in or currently logged in user does not have a premium subscription.
    :statuscode 500: Internal Rotki error
+   :statuscode 502: Could not connect to or got unexpected response format from Rotki server

    .. _watcher_types_section: